Type-Based Termination for Futures: Related Work

-Although our system has linear size arithmetic like Sacchini's \cite{Sacchini14}, his is able to ascribe more specific sized types (i.e. at the end of example \ref{ex:odd-even}) at the expense of not utilizing flationary fixed points, requiring the restrictions on recursive programs we discussed earlier.
-On the other hand, his and the system by Chan and Bowman \cite{Chan20} have comprehensive \emph{size inference}, which takes plain recursive programs with plain (co)inductive types and translates them to their size-aware counterparts when they are well-defined.
-Since our intention is to embed sized types into a system with general arithmetic refinements, we do not consider size inference at the type level.
-However, Das and Pfenning~\cite{Das20ppdp} developed a typechecking procedure for implicit constraint rules at the process level that is complete when types do not alternate constraint polarities like $!\phi.?\psi.A$.
+\paragraph{Size inference.} Our system keeps constraints implicit but arithmetic data explicit at the process level in agreement with observations made about constraint and arithmetic term reconstruction in a session-typed calculus \cite{Das20ppdp}.
+On the other hand, systems like $\textsf{CIC}\widehat{\phantom{}_\ell}$ \cite{Sacchini14} and $\textsf{CIC}\widehat{\ast}$ \cite{Chan20} have comprehensive \emph{size inference}, which translates recursive programs with non-sized (co)inductive types to their sized counterparts when they are well-defined.
+Since our view is that sized types are a mode of use of more general arithmetic refinements, we do not consider size inference at the moment.

+\paragraph{Infinite and circular proofs.} Validity conditions of infinite proofs have been developed to keep cut elimination productive, which correspond to criteria like the guardedness check \cite{Baelde16csl,Berardi2017lics,Derakhshan19arxiv,Derakhshan20arxiv}.
+Although we use infinite typing derivations, we explicitly avoid syntactic termination checking for its non-compositionality.
+Nevertheless, we are interested in implementing such validity conditions as uses of sized types as future work.
+Relatedly, cyclic termination proofs for separation logic programs can be automated \cite{BrotherstonBornatCalcagno08,TellezBrotherston19}, although it is unclear how they could generalize to concurrent programs (in the setting of concurrent separation logic) as well as codata.

+\paragraph{Session types.} Session types are inextricably linked with SAX, as it also has an asynchronous message passing interpretation \cite{Pruiksma2021jlamp}.
+Severi et al.~\cite{Severi16} give a mixed functional and concurrent programming language where corecursive definitions are typed with Nakano's later modality \cite{Nakano}.
+Since Vezzosi \cite{Vezzosi2015types} gives an embedding of the later modality and its dual into sized types, we believe that a similar arrangement can be achieved in our setting.
+In any case, we support recursion schemes more complex than structural (co)recursion \cite{Lindley2016icfp}.

+\paragraph{$\pi$-calculi.} Certain type systems for $\pi$-calculi \cite{Kobayashi06,Padovani14,Giachino14} guarantee the eventual success of communication only if or regardless of whether processes diverge \cite{DARDHA2022100717}. \textcolorbf{blue}{Considering a configuration $C$ such that $\Gamma\vdash C::(\Gamma,a:X[n])$ where $X[i]$ is a positive coinductive type, we conjecture that $\abs{C}$, which has all constraint and arithmetic data erased, is similarly ``productive'' even if it may \emph{not} terminate.
+Intuitively, $C$ writes a number of cells as a function of $n$ then terminates, so $\abs{C}$ represents $C$ in the limit since $X[i]$ is positive coinductive.
+However, this behavior is more desirable in a message passing setting rather than in our shared memory setting.}